Mary Cowden Clarke: Career

-On her return to England she acted for a short time as governess in a family named Purcell residing at Cranford, London, but she was compelled to abandon this employment owing to ill-health.
+On her return to England, she acted for a short time as governess in a family named Purcell residing at Cranford, London, but she was compelled to abandon this employment owing to ill-health.
 She published "My Arm Chair", under the initials "M. H.", in William Hone's Table Book in 1827.
 This contribution was followed by others of a similar nature and a paper on "The Assignats in currency at the time of the French Republic of 1792".

-On 1 November 1826 she was engaged to Charles Cowden Clarke, her brother Alfred's business partner, and who had been for many years a close friend of the Novellos.
+On 1 November 1826 she was engaged to Charles Cowden Clarke, her brother Alfred's business partner, who had been for many years a close friend of the Novellos.
 On 5 July 1828, the couple married, spending their honeymoon at the 'Greyhound' at Enfield.
 The marriage was celebrated by Lamb in a playful Serenata, for two Voices, which he sent to Vincent Novello in a letter dated 6 Nov.
 1828.
 Charles and Mary Cowden-Clarke continued to live with the Novello family.

 In the year after her marriage, Cowden Clarke began her valuable Shakespeare concordance.
 The compilation occupied twelve years, a further four years being devoted to seeing it through the press.
 It was eventually issued in eighteen monthly parts (1844–1845), and in volume form in 1845 as The Complete Concordance to Shakespeare, being a Verbal Index to all the Passages in the Dramatic Works of the Poet.
 This work superseded the Copious Index to ...
 Shakespeare (1790) of Samuel Ayscough, and the Complete Verbal Index ...
 (1805–1807) of Francis Twiss.

 In November 1847 and January 1848, Cowden-Clarke played Mrs. Malaprop in three amateur productions of The Rivals.
 These private theatricals led to an introduction through Leigh Hunt to Charles Dickens, who persuaded her to perform in the amateur company which, under his direction, gave representations in London and several provincial towns in aid of the establishment of a perpetual curatorship of Shakespeare's birthplace at Stratford-on-Avon.
 Cowden-Clarke's roles included Dame Quickly in The Merry Wives of Windsor at the Haymarket, on 15 May 1848, Tib in Every Man in his Humour, and Mrs. Hillary in Kenney's Love, Law, and Physic on 17 May.
 The repertoire also contained Animal Magnetism, Two o'clock in the Morning, and Used Up; and performances were given during June and July at Liverpool, Birmingham, Edinburgh, and Glasgow.
 In 1849, the Novellos moved to Nice, and their house, Craven Hill Cottage (9 Craven Hill, Bayswater), was taken by the Cowden-Clarkes.